YahooArchive/xss-filters/README.md

 ## Designs

 - **Standard Compliant** - Stemmed from the modern HTML 5 Specification, we re-design how XSS filters should be applied.
 The general principle is to encode characters that are specific to each non-scriptable output context.
 Therefore, untrusted input characters are sanitized by context-sensitive encoding that will not break out from the containing context.
 The approach stops any malicious inputs from executed as scripts, as well as solving the age-old problem of over/double-encoding.
-- **Carefully Designed** - Every filter is heavily scrutized by Yahoo Security Engineers.
+- **Carefully Designed** - Every filter is heavily scrutinized by Yahoo Security Engineers.
 The specific sets of characters that require encoding are minimized so as to preserve usability to the greatest extent.

 ## Quick Start